HudsonWerks/CET3510-assignments/lab11/lab11.md

 		1) Create a custom directory for your assignment
 		2) Using Github and the "git clone" command, download the "CET3510_Lecture_assignments" repository
 		3) Using the nano text editor open the file "ground_control_win.asm"

+		Using the nano text editor open a new file named "ground_control_win.asm" and keystroke the code from the lecture11_exercise_win.png file

 		4) Edit the message and include your name
 		5) Save and close the file
 		6) Run the assembler: